vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 # Disable Client Verification

 To deploy a virtual container host (VCH) that does not restrict access to the Docker API but still encrypts communication between clients and the VCH, you can disable client certificate verification.
-You can also completely disable TLS authentication and encryption on both the client and server sides.
+If you use `vic-machine` to deploy VCHs, you can also completely disable TLS authentication and encryption on both the client and server sides.

 - [Options](#options)
   - [Disable Client Certificate Verification](#no-tlsverify)